March 16, 2026

 This post includes affiliate links, including the links above.
 If you buy something after clicking one of these links, the retailer may share a small percentage of the sale with Hiking Feet.
 That's free for you—and lets you support this site's free and independent content.

-OBOZ SAWTOOTH X - Wide
+OBOZ Sawtooth X - Wide

 Hiking Shoe Available in Wide